ibizaman/selfhostblocks/modules/blocks/restic/docs/default.md

 - 2 hard drive pools used for backup are mounted respectively on `/srv/pool1` and `/srv/pool2`.
 - You have a backblaze account.

-First, let's define a variable to hold all our repositories you want to back up to:
+First, let's define a variable to hold all the repositories we want to back up to:

 ```nix
 repos = [